CrowdStrike/terraform-provider-crowdstrike/docs/index.md

 ### Optional

 - `client_id` (String, Sensitive) Falcon Client Id for authenticating to the CrowdStrike APIs.
+Will use FALCON_CLIENT_ID environment variable when left blank.
 - `client_secret` (String, Sensitive) Falcon Client Secret used for authenticating to the CrowdStrike APIs.
+Will use FALCON_CLIENT_SECRET environment variable when left blank.
 - `cloud` (String) Falcon Cloud to authenticate to.
 Valid values are autodiscover, us-1, us-2, eu-1, us-gov-1